 - Where should we go on our next vacation?

-- What name would you had given yourself, if you got to choose your name?
+- What name would you have given yourself, if you got to choose your name?

 - Who’s your favorite actor?

 - Would you like to be really fast, or really strong?

 - What’s your favorite thing to do at night?

 - If you could only have one kind of candy, what would you choose?

 - What’s one chore you don’t like to do?